introducing, lauryn alvarez.

-The pandemic really did have this weird flow of human connection; Bringing people together, then apart, and then together again.
-Originating from a virus.
+The pandemic did have this weird flow of human connection; Bringing people together, then apart, and then together again.

 It’s crazy to think about what a pandemic can really do to people though!
-I remember just standing in line at a grocery store and holding in a sneeze.
 But if I could take anything away from the pandemic, it made me want to be more compassionate for others.

 "It’s crazy to think about how this surf shop has propelled me into my art career."